Raj-Sanjay-Shah/raj-sanjay-shah_1.github.io/index.md

 ## Internships
 1. Epic Systems\
 Software Developer - ML Intern\
-Trained Large Language Models to predict workflow actions of Health Care Providers with the goal of bringing relevant patient information to the Provider Dashboard on-the-fly
+Trained Large Language Models to predict workflow actions of Health Care Providers with the goal of bringing relevant patient information to the Provider Dashboard on-the-fly.
 2. University of Maryland, College Park\
     Research Intern, June 2021\
     QAML (/ˈkæməl/, Question-writing Aided by Machine Learning) is an interface for adversarial question-writing enhanced by the QANTA QA dataset.